ehmorris/unicornmeet/_posts/2012-10-28-manifesto.md

 author: Chad Mazzola
 ---

 We call designers who can code "unicorns".
-The term is a playful nod to how rare these people are thought to be.
+The term is a playful nod to how rare they are thought to be.
 A quick google search will reveal a number of articles that answer the question, "How do I find (and hire) a unicorn for my startup?"
 The articles warn that finding one of these mythical creatures is rare, and usually end with, "And really, how many designers can actually code *well?*"

 We need to change the nature of this conversation.
 A unicorn is not simply a designer who understands SQL.
 A unicorn is someone who has a broad and deep understanding of the design and implementation of tools, products, and services that make user needs the top priority.